-According to 2011 Census, the Chinese community was the third-largest minority ethnic group in Glasgow, the Chinese population within Glasgow City Council area had increased from 3867 residents in 2001 to 10,689 residents in 2011.
+According to 2011 Census, the Chinese community was the second-largest minority ethnic group in Glasgow, the Chinese population within Glasgow City Council area had increased from 3867 residents in 2001 to 10,689 residents in 2011.
 The Chinese community has long been regarded as a ‘silent’ community.
 People from Chinese community especially the older generation have rarely made request and complaints about any aspect of their lives mainly due to the language barrier and a reserved mentality.
 Therefore, the many problems confronting elderly people are multiplied for those who come from a minority background.
 The lack of English and the cultural differences, as well as different lifestyle and values, constitute a formidable barrier to full participation in local life.
 Many Chinese elderly experience loneliness, poverty and isolation which will lead a negative impact on their health and well-being.

 Who are we?

 Wing Hong exists to promote equal opportunities for the Chinese elders in accessing various social, health, welfare and housing services.
 The purpose of Wing Hong is to improve the health and well-being of the Chinese elderly who live in the Glasgow area.
 The objectives are to enhance the quality of service users’ life by reducing loneliness and isolation, maintaining and improving their independence.
 The Centre also promotes healthy lifestyle choices and raising awareness of the needs of the Chinese elderly.